aaltonen1024/digital-forensics-lab/Lab 01/README.md

 # Introduction to Digital Forensics

-> The application of computer science and investigative procedures for a legal purpose involving the analysis of digital evidence after proper search authority, chain of custody, validation with mathematics, use of validated tools, repeatability, reporting, and possible expert presentation.
->
-> Ken Zatyko

-Simply put, digital forensics is a process of using technology to gather evidence, investigate it, and present the findings in a legal case.
+Digital forensics is a process of using technology to gather evidence, investigate it, and present the findings in a legal case.
 It can include going through network activity, access logs, search history, and digital storage media like hard disks and mobile devices, as well as the analysis of that data to identify evidence of criminal activity or other wrongdoing.

 # Some use cases